BYU-TRG-Team/baseterm-api/README.md

 # BaseTerm API

-Express.js REST API that supports the [BaseTerm](https://github.com/BYU-TRG-Team/baseterm) application.
-The API is compatible with any TBX dialect since the underlying logic and PostgreSQL schemas follow the Core dialect.
-However, in order to support the BaseTerm application (which currently only supports TBX-Basic), the import endpoint currently rejects any TBX files that are not TBX-Basic.
+Express.js HTTP REST API and PostgreSQL schemas built for [TBX](www.tbxinfo.net) v3.
+The API currently supports only the TBX-Basic dialect.
+The API and PostgreSQL schemas are part of the [BaseTerm](https://github.com/BYU-TRG-Team/baseterm) web application.

 ## Installation